popup-city-research/experiments-and-results/README.md

 ---

 ### QuarkID
+**Experiment TLDR**:
-**Experiment TLDR**:  QuarkID as digital trust framework creating Aleph's passport during the pop up city.
+QuarkID as digital trust framework creating Aleph's passport during the pop up city.
 **Popup city**: Aleph
 **Dates**:  July-August 2024
+**Retro article**:
-**Retro article**: QuarkID served as a digital trust framework to manage user access passports during a Pop-up City event in Buenos Aires.
+QuarkID served as a digital trust framework to manage user access passports during a Pop-up City event in Buenos Aires.
 The goal was to create a unique and verifiable digital identity for each attendee, ensuring quick and secure access to various spaces and activities throughout the event.

 How did it work?
 Digital Registration: Users created their QuarkID DID (a digital identifier) blockchain-based digital identity.
 This process replaced the need for physical credentials or traditional documents.

 Access Passport: Through their QuarkID, participants received a digital passport that allowed them to move around the temporary city, gaining access to specific zones and exclusive events by simply scanning a QR code.
 There w

 Decentralized Verification: Backed by ZK technology, the data was immutable and decentralized.
 This meant verification happened without intermediaries, preventing fraud and ensuring that each passport belonged to the correct person.

 Q passports: 2400 between holders, startups, sponsors, team and volunteers

-(note from chance: message sent)
+(added by )

 ---